Friday, September 30, 2016

 While more and more hospitals are jumping on the bloodless medicine bandwagon, emergency medicine seems to be going the other direction.
 Paramedics in some locations are beginning to carry blood in their ambulances and helicopters.

-Nearly every medical benefit – or supposed benefit – of transfused blood can now be achieved by some other treatment.
+Nearly every medical benefit – or supposed benefit – of transfused blood can now be achieved by some other treatment, at less cost, and with fewer negative effects.
 So why is blood still being used?

 I’m not a doctor.
 But I’ve written a lot about blood, and in the process I’ve learned a lot about blood medicine.
 The more I learn, the more appalled I am that doctors continue to consider blood transfusion an effective treatment – for anything.
 This brief column is intended to summarize what I’ve written previously.